-When a victim tells a responsible employee about an incident of sexual violence, the victim has the right to expect the College to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
+When a victim or other reporting party tells a responsible employee about an incident of sexual violence, they have the right to expect the College to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.

-A responsible employee must report to the Title IX coordinator all relevant details about the alleged sexual violence shared by the victim and that the College will need to determine what happened - including the names of the victim and alleged perpetrator(s), any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.
+A responsible employee must report to the Title IX Coordinator all relevant details about the alleged sexual violence shared by the victim and the College will need to determine what happened - including the names of the victim and alleged perpetrator(s), any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.